 Best Full Swing Training Aids: Golf Club Impact Labels

-Early on in this post, we mentioned the term “smash factor” which really represents how efficiently the speed and force of the club head is transferred to the golf ball.
-One of the primary factors that determines smash factor is how close a golfer can hit the sweet spot of the club face.
+Early on in this post, we mentioned the term “smash factor,” which really represents how efficiently the speed and force of the clubhead are transferred to the golf ball.
+One of the primary factors that determine the smash factor is how close a golfer can hit the sweet spot of the clubface.

-For the most part, all clubs are designed to have a hot spot that transmits the most momentum from club to ball.
-If a golfer wants to increase his smash factor a good place to start is by practicing hitting a club’s sweet spot.
-Longshot Impact Labels are key to helping golfers see whether they are consistently hitting the sweet spot.
+Golf clubs have a hot spot that transmits the most momentum from club to ball.
+If a golfer wants to increase his smash factor, a good place to start is by practicing hitting a club’s sweet spot.
+Longshot Impact Labels help golfers see whether they are consistently hitting the sweet spot.